americanExperience/amex/README.md

-# Amex Peer / Self Evaluation Generator
+# Amex Peer / Self Evaluation Helper

 This is a projected created to aid myself and others through the othen tedious process of creating the feedback part of Amex Peer / Self Evals.